-This seminar course prepares students to write their capstone.
+[] This seminar course prepares students to write their capstone.
 Students research possible topics and create a reading list in order to develop a written proposal for their capstones.
+Class Level Restriction: Junior and Senior only.

 ARTH 450 Capstone

 This Capstone course involves guided research, writing, and discussion with the faculty member of record, and should culminate in a Capstone research paper of 30 or more pages, accompanied by an annotated bibliography.